Oil Collapse Wipes Out Profits At Total - UrduPoint

 Paris, (UrduPoint / Pakistan Point News - 5th May, 2020 ) :Total said Tuesday its quarterly profit fell by 99 percent because of dropping oil prices and announced it would slash investments in response to ongoing turmoil in crude markets.

-The French oil major reported a net profit of $34 million for the first quarter, against $3.1 billion a year earlier.
+The French oil major reported a net profit of US $ 34 million for the first quarter, against US $ 3.1 billion a year earlier.

-Oil prices suffered a sharp drop in the first quarter due to overproduction and a price war between Saudi Arabia and Russia, falling to $50.1 from $63.1 a year earlier.
+Oil prices suffered a sharp drop in the first quarter due to overproduction and a price war between Saudi Arabia and Russia, falling to US $ 50.1 from US $ 63.1 a year earlier.

 The sharp fall in oil and gas prices depressed Total's cash flow from operations by nearly two thirds.